ember-learn/guides-source/guides/release/templates/links.md

 When generating a link, you may want to customize its HTML attributes.
-For example, it is quite common to want to add additional CSS classes to the generated link tag, or specifying the appropiate ARIA attributes.
+For example, it is quite common to want to add additional CSS classes to the generated link tag, or specifying the appropriate ARIA attributes.
 You can simply pass them along with the invocation:

 ```handlebars {data-filename=app/templates/photos/edit.hbs}